Top 9 Countries That Are The Largest Gold-Producers In The World Today

 Mine production: 170 MT

-Along with government bonds, gold is one of the most important reserve assets globally since it bears no credit or counterparty concerns and functions as a source of trust in a nation and all economic circumstances.
+Gold, along with government bonds, is one of the most significant reserve assets in the world because it is a source of trust in a country and its economic conditions and does not involve credit or counterparty risks.

 6. Ghana